Anita Rochelle Nixon

 30 Minutes to London

-Dr. Alecia Renee Jones
+Dr. Alecia Rene Jones and contributing authors

 A compilation of personal tales — stories of family, friendship, and the remarkable journeys of life as shared with Dr. Jones by those who love her.
 Illustrations that honor every story as sacred.

-✈️ Coming Soon
+✈️ Coming Summer 2026

 Coming Soon